VisionPerformance.Store

 Endpoint

-FDA of the fovea could not be detected in the late 1800s when ERG (electroretinalgram) became able to measure the peripheral rods and cones with slower function.
-The cones of the fovea were thought to be too fast to measure.
+A dark adaptation test of the fovea was impossible in the late 1800s when ERG (electroretinogram) became able to measure the peripheral rods and cones.
+The cones of the fovea were very different, thought by experts to be too fast to measure.

 In 1921, Selig Hecht, PhD at Columbia University in NYC was the first to measure the foveal function, called Foveal Dark Adaptation, which measured 7.1 seconds in duration using a red-cross target.
-Testing averaged 1.5 hours per test and that the pupil and room luminance were important variables.
+Testing averaged 1.5 hours per test, the pupil size and room luminance were important variables.
+Methodology was too difficult to use as a clinical test.

-In 2021, 100 years after Dr Hecht’s report, Albert J. Hofeldt, MD, was granted the US patent: Relative Focal Photo-Stress, US Patent 9,089,257.
+In 2021, 100 years after Dr Hecht’s report, Albert J. Hofeldt, MD, was granted the US Patent: Relative Focal Photo-Stress, US Patent 9,089,257.
 Hofeldt studies focused on the psychophysical properties of the bullseye target having a white center and a peripheral white annulus.
-While the subject observes the bleaching light on the iPhone which is aligned with the center disc of the bullseye, changed the subject’s fovea from active to passive function (places the foveal cones to passive function).
-After 30 seconds of bleaching, the view expands to the diameter that allows the subject to see the complete bullseye target, the center fovea and the surrounding non-foveal rod and cones.
-Upon bleaching, the center disc turns dark and the peripheral annulus remains white.
-As the fovea recovers, the center starts turning whiter while the annulus starts turning darker, the moment the center appears whiter than the annulus is the endpoint.
-Shifting the white balance from the peripheral annulus to the center disc is in accordance to Weber’s law, “There is only one bright object per visual field”.
+While the subject observes the bleaching light on the iPhone which is aligned with the center disc of the bullseye, changed the subject’s fovea from active to passive function.
+After 30 seconds of bleaching, the light dimmed and the view expands to the diameter that allows the subject to see the complete bullseye target, the center fovea and the surrounding non-foveal rod and cones.
+With bleaching, the center disc turns from white to dark and the covered peripheral annulus remains white.
+As the fovea recovers, the center starts turning from dark to white while the annulus starts turning from white to darker, the endpoint is the moment the center appears whiter than the annulus.
+Shifting the white anchor from the peripheral annulus to the center disc is in accordance with Weber’s law, “There is one bright object per visual field, the brightest point”.

-The first article published in EYE, Nature’s Magazine: Relative Foveal Dark Adaptation: A Potential Method for Assessing Macular Health.
+The novel article published in EYE, Nature’s Magazine: Relative Foveal Dark Adaptation: A Potential Method for Assessing Macular Health.
 2024, J S Kane, M Gaspich, A Gold, H Pichardo, S A Kane.
-(Eye; https://doi.org/10.1038/s41433-024-03201-2) This study describes a novel method for measuring dark adaptation of primarily foveal cones relative to perifoveal rods and cones that utilizes the shift of a visual anchor on an iPhone as the endpoint after a relatively brief period of foveal bleaching.
+This study (Eye; https://doi.org/10.1038/s41433-024-03201-2), describes MacDx Apple app, a novel method for measuring dark adaptation of foveal cones relative to perifoveal rods and cones that utilizes the shift of a visual anchor at the endpoint after a recovery period to normal vision.
 Relative foveal dark adaptation was studied in 6 normal subjects ranging in age from 20 to 81 years and across differing testing conditions.
-Testing times in normal subjects were typically less than a minute.
-An anchor shifting endpoint from surround to center of a bullseye stimulus following 30 s of foveal bleaching was reproducible and unaffected by ambient room lighting, pupil size, and light attenuation.
+Testing time in normal subjects was typically less than a minute per test.
+An anchor shifting endpoint from surround to center of a bullseye stimulus following 30 seconds of foveal bleaching was reproducible and unaffected by ambient room lighting, pupil size, and light attenuation.
 Repeat, sequential testing was similarly reproducible except after long bleaching times.
 This paradigm more directly assesses macular health than currently available methods of dark adaptation that assess peripheral retinal health.
-It is intuitive and reproducible, and testing times are brief, requiring only an iPhone screen positioned at reading distance.
+Foveal dark adaptation is intuitive and reproducible, and testing times are brief, requiring only an iPhone screen positioned at reading distance.
 Relative foveal dark adaptation may be a useful tool to assess macular health.
-One case of cystoid macular edema post-cataract was detected and treated.
+One case of cystoid macular edema post-cataract was detected and treated in the study.